bssw-tutorial/bssw-tutorial.github.io/2025-11-16-sc/section-hands-on-exercises.md

 ### During the tutorial

+The "working document" in which the instructor will build up the example is available at: <https://bit.ly/47UG9u8>

 #### Prompts

 We'll make the prompts the instructor used somewhat later -- we *really* want to encourage you to try to create the prompts on your own rather than just copying and pasting ours.